opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 The `opensearch-dsl` library provides a Ruby API for the `OpenSearch Query DSL`

-The library is compatible with Ruby 1.9 or higher and Elasticsearch 1.0 and higher.
+The library is compatible with Ruby 1.9 or higher and OpenSearch 1.0.0 and higher.

 ## Installation